-In light of this focus for Roadcheck 2016, it is recommended that you understand the Commercial Vehicle Safety Alliance (CVSA) OOS criteria specific to tires in preparation for this 3-day safety blitz.
+In light of this focus for Roadcheck 2016, it is recommended that you understand the Commercial Vehicle Safety Alliance (CVSA) OOS criteria, specific to tires, in preparation for this 3-day safety blitz.

 Any flat will result in an OOS violation that has to be repaired immediately, or the CMV will be placed out of service.
-Repairs during non-business hours, at inspection stations and the roadside, are much more expensive and time-consuming than those at the truck terminal or a tire shop.
+Repairs during non-business hours, at inspection stations and roadside, are much more expensive and time-consuming than those at the truck terminal or a tire shop.
 Spend the time to look critically at your tires when you are doing your pre and post trip inspections, otherwise, be ready to be detained from delivering your load.

 Tread Depth Standards

 Tread depth must be no less than 4/32” for a steering axle tire, and 2/32” for the remaining tires.
 Those measurements must be taken in a major tread groove.
 Common sense dictates that worn tires will not deteriorate overnight, so again the driver inspection is key as tires incur extended mileage.
 Tire tread depth gauges are the most accurate way to measure tread depth.
-One warning is that studies routinely show tread depths at or close to the legal minimums will not be able to properly channel water and create a dangerous hydroplaning situation.
+One warning is that studies routinely show tread depths at or close to the legal minimums will not be able to properly channel water, which creates a dangerous hydroplaning situation.
 More tread depth is better to maintain contact with the road surface and to enhance safety for you and those you share the roadway with.